adam-p/yesterday-i-learned/auto/matrix/index.md

 Engine
 ======================
 * A new engine consumes more oil, since its pistons, piston rings and cylinder walls have not become conditioned.
-* Max crank (start car) time is 30 seconds.
+* There seems to be no min crank time, but the maximum recommended crank time is still 30 seconds.
-* There is also a min crank time.
 * 140 km/h is your particular vechicle's maximum rating.
-* Your vehicle can tow a maximum of 680 kg (1500 lb), where the max tongue load (mass actually exerted on the car instead of the trailer's tires) is 68 kg).
+There are [youtube videos](https://www.youtube.com/watch?v=QLXmNvEtEK0) showing 170km/h, but you know what will happen.
+* Your vehicle, given its choice of engine trim, cannot officially tow.
+(2-5)
 * Your engine is fitted with twin ground electrode spark plugs.
 Use only twin ground electrode spark plugs.
-* "Always turn the overdrive switch on for better fuel economy and quieter driving." (that is, pressed in)
 * Cold engines consume more fuel than warned engines.
 * Warming an engine up by revving it does not save fuel.
 * The Clutch: the outside of the wheel is a fibrous material that grabs to make contact when you let off the clutch pedal.
 A clutch works by friction, and every time the car is started when the clutch is engaged (touching the wheel), the material wears out a little.